JustineBeloira/PROJECT_MAHIRO/README.md

 ```
 # ❤ HIGHLY CONTRIBUTE TO THIS PROJECT
 ```
-Special Thanks to Kenlie Jugarap and Choru Tiktoker for helping me to this project!
+Special Thanks to Justine Beloira and Choru Tiktoker for helping me to this project!
 ```

 # 📰 HOW TO SETUP